 The different ways of managing the supply-demand relationship.

-In the last blog, I described how the variety of possible 1st order behavioral closures constituted superposed states representing all the possible behaviors able to be realized by a living system.
-This restricted the possible…
+In the last blog, I described how the variety of possible 1st order material cause closures represented all the possible behaviors able to be realized by a living system.
+The 3rd order formal cause closures…

 The Tavistock Institute community was well aware of the challenges presented by ecosystems (Trist and Murray 1997), addressing the different nature of turbulent environments (Emery and Trist 1965), the referent or regulative organizations that arose…